Bespoke Floating Staircase Specialists — UK

 • Individual tread fixing — no stringer visible

-• 40mm solid oak or walnut treads
+• 40mm engineered European oak treads

 • Open risers — 100mm sphere rule compliant